 Address: 1330 Monmouth Ave, Cincinnati, OH 45225

 In addition to its fascinating collection of signs, the American Sign Museum also offers a variety of educational programs and events.
 One popular program is their “Sign Camp,” which allows kids aged 7-12 to learn all about the history and art of sign making.
-The museum also offers guided tours, which are a great way to learn more about the collection and the significance of each sign.
+The museum also offers guided tours, a great way to learn more about the collection and the significance of each sign.

 See Related: Best Museums in the US You Need to Visit